ulrikstrid/ligo/gitlab-pages/docs/language-basics/sets-lists-tuples.md

 ### Adding to Lists

-Lists can be augmented by adding an element before the head (or, in terms of stack, by *pushing an element on top*).
+Lists can be augmented by adding an element before the head, so it becomes the new head (or, in terms of stack, by *pushing an element on the top*).
 This operation is usually called *consing* in functional languages.

 <!--DOCUSAURUS_CODE_TABS-->